inlandfx/ISPManager/README.md

 # ISPManager 🌐🆘
 A tiny script for monitoring and logging your local broadband connection speed to check true quality of service and in case of a lost connection due to a hanged router, logs in to the admin panel and restarts the router automatically.

+In case your connection is acting patchy, the script can even login to your ISP's CRM tool and create a support ticket for flaky internet 😃

 ## Setup:
 1. Setup a CRON job to run the connection monitoring script at a set frequency.
 For e.g. I had set mine to run every 5 minutes